-Bwindi Impenetrable National Park is probably the most popular tourism destination in Uganda because of the mountain gorillas and the popular gorilla trekking adventure which is on many travelers’ trips to Uganda and Africa.
+Bwindi Impenetrable National Park is probably Uganda’s most popular tourism destination because of the mountain gorillas and the popular gorilla trekking adventure on many travellers’ trips to Uganda and Africa.
 The park lies in the highland region of southwestern Uganda near the borders with Rwanda and the Democratic Republic of Congo.
-Bwindi National Park rightfully called “impenetrable” covers 321 square kilometers of dense rainforest and thick vegetation, interspersed with numerous streams and sparkling waterfalls.
-If you want to experience a true African jungle then Bwindi is the perfect destination.
+Bwindi National Park rightfully called “impenetrable” covers 321 square kilometres of dense rainforest and thick vegetation, interspersed with numerous streams and sparkling waterfalls.
+If you want to experience a true African jungle, Bwindi is the perfect destination.

 Bwindi National Park’s high altitude ranges from 1,190m to 2,600m above sea level.
 The weather is always chilly because of the high altitude and dense forest.

 Bwindi National Park was declared a UNESCO heritage site in 1994 because of its rich biodiversity.
-It harbors an array of flora and fauna including nearly half of the world’s Mountain Gorillas.
-Bwindi forest supports over 400 species of trees, 200 butterflies species, 350 birds species, and 120 mammals.
+It harbours an array of flora and fauna including nearly half of the world’s Mountain Gorillas.
+Bwindi forest supports over 400 species of trees, 200 butterfly species, 350 bird species, and 120 mammals.

-A number of large mammals which inhabit Bwindi forest include forest elephants, duikers, buffaloes, golden cats, etc. However these are not easy to see due to the thickness of the forest and the uneven mountain terrain.
+Several large mammals which inhabit the Bwindi forest include forest elephants, duikers, buffaloes, golden cats, etc. However, these are not easy to see due to the thickness of the forest and the uneven mountain terrain.

-11 primate species have been recorded including Black-and-white Colobus, Baboons, Chimpanzees, L’Hoest Monkeys, De Brazza Monkey, and the endangered Mountain Gorillas.
+11 primate species have been recorded including Black-and-white Colobus, Baboons, Chimpanzees, L’Hoest Monkeys, De Brazza monkeys, and the endangered Mountain Gorillas.

 The legendary Three-horned Chameleon is one of the tiny creatures of the Bwindi forest that delight tourists during treks in the park.

 The Gorilla trekking adventure activity is the flagship of tourism in Bwindi Impenetrable National Park.
-Arguably the best wildlife adventure in the world, the Gorilla trek offers a once in a lifetime opportunity to come face to face with the last of the wild Mountain Gorillas in their untouched habitat.
+Arguably the best wildlife adventure in the world, the Gorilla trek offers a once-in-a-lifetime opportunity to come face to face with the last of the wild Mountain Gorillas in their untouched habitat.
 Mountain Gorillas are known not to survive out of their natural habitat hence you cannot find Mountain Gorillas (not to be confused with lowland Gorillas) in Zoos!
-There are up 12 habituated Gorilla families in Bwindi and each is available for tracking by a group of not more than 8 tourists who can be with the gorillas for only one hour.
-On persons of 15 years ad above are allowed to track the Gorillas.
+There are up to 12 habituated Gorilla families in Bwindi and each is available for tracking by a group of not more than 8 tourists who can be with the gorillas for only one hour.
+On persons of 15 years, and above are allowed to track the Gorillas.

-Bwindi is divided into 4 centers/regions from which to set off for the gorilla trek, namely Buhoma, Ruhija, Nkuringo and Rushaga.
+Bwindi is divided into 4 centres/regions from which to set off for the gorilla trek, namely Buhoma, Ruhija, Nkuringo and Rushaga.

 More about gorilla trekking in Uganda

 When it comes to birding tours in Uganda Bwindi National Park is a birding destination that does not miss on the Uganda birding itinerary.
 It is one of Uganda’s Important Bird Areas (IBA) and is ranked Africa’s number one birding spot.
 There are 23 out of 24 of Uganda’s Albertine Rift Endemic birds.
-The Ruhija area of Bwindi offers an almost guaranteed sighting of the African Green Broadbill – one of the top ten most sought after birds for twitchers in Uganda.
-Other highly sought after birds of Bwindi include Shelly’s Crimsonwing, Dwarf Honeyguide, Chapin’s Flycatcher, Laden’s Bush-shrike, Oberlaender’s Ground-thrush.
+The Ruhija area of Bwindi offers an almost guaranteed sighting of the African Green Broadbill – one of the top ten most sought-after birds for twitchers in Uganda.
+Other highly sought-after birds of Bwindi include Shelly’s Crimsonwing, Dwarf Honeyguide, Chapin’s Flycatcher, Laden’s bush shrike, and Oberlaender’s ground thrush.

 Other than the famous Mountain Gorilla trek, Bwindi offers wonderful nature treks into the forest.
-There are a number of well maintained trails and wide tracks that lead through the forest offering great views of the forest and plenty of wildlife.
-The most interesting trail is one in the Buhoma area of the park that leads to beautiful waterfalls.
-On the trek you get to observe a range of tree species and flowery plants, and encounter some of the forest’s inhabitants including plenty of birds, butterflies, monkeys, chameleons, forest elephants.
-On a lucky day you could as well encounter the Gorillas.
+There are several well-maintained trails and wide tracks that lead through the forest offering great views of the forest and plenty of wildlife.
+The most interesting trail is one in the Buhoma area of the park which leads to beautiful waterfalls.
+On the trek, you get to observe a range of tree species and flowery plants and encounter some of the forest’s inhabitants including plenty of birds, butterflies, monkeys, chameleons, and forest elephants.
+On a lucky day, you could as well encounter the Gorillas.
 Tired and sweaty from the trek, take a plunge into the cold whirlpool below the waterfalls, swim and enjoy the wonderful natural moment before trekking back.
 This is a wonderful trek more so if you miss out on the Gorilla trek.
 The round trek takes close to 4 hours.

-The Batwa are former inhabitants of Bwindi forest who not so long ago were evicted from by the government as one of the efforts to conserve the park and protect the gorillas.
+The Batwa are former inhabitants of Bwindi forest who not so long ago were evicted by the government as one of the efforts to conserve the park and protect the gorillas.
 They depended on the forest for their livelihoods, living as hunters and gatherers.
 They have a deep connection to the forest.
-There are well organized trails into the forest where the Batwa show visitors their way of life during the time they lived in the forest.
-They will take you through their hunting routines, their traditions and customs, show you their tree houses, and show you a number of medicinal plants which provided their treatment for a number of sicknesses.
-At the end of the trail you are treated to traditional dances.
+There are well-organized trails into the forest where the Batwa show visitors their way of life during the time they lived in the forest.
+They will take you through their hunting routines, traditions and customs, show you their tree houses, and show you many medicinal plants which provide their treatment for some sicknesses.
+At the end of the trail, you are treated to traditional dances.

 There are also scheduled flights from Entebbe Airport to Kisoro located an hour’s drive to the park.